Government of Wales Act 2006

 The Government of Wales Act 2006 (c.
 32) is an act of the Parliament of the United Kingdom that reformed the then-National Assembly for Wales (now the Senedd) and allows further powers to be granted to it more easily.
-The Act creates a system of government with a separate executive drawn from and accountable to the legislature.
-It is part of a series of laws legislating Welsh devolution.
+The act creates a system of government with a separate executive drawn from and accountable to the legislature.
+It is part of a series of laws legislating for Welsh devolution.

+Background

+The legislation came about because of proposals from the Richard Commission, which were supported in a special party conference in 2004.

+The specific details of the legislation were negotiated by First Minister Rhodri Morgan and Secretary of State for Wales Peter Hain.

 Provisions

-The Act has the following provisions:
+The act has the following provisions: